Mental Health Courses

 Facilitate individual service planning and delivery:

 Service planning is an important part of the mental health worker's role.
-This course will teach you how to facilitate service planning and delivery, using a person-centered approach.
+This course will teach you how to facilitate service planning and delivery, using a person-centred approach.
 You will learn about topics such as assessment, goal setting, and service delivery models.

 Establish self-directed recovery relationships;